Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees

 \emph{Comparison to RL with a safety filter:} In the schemes of \cite{li2022robust,wabersich2021predictive}, RL policies are projected onto a safe set where both state and input constraints are considered.
 That design is motivated from the fact that the policies in \cite{li2022robust,wabersich2021predictive} are derived from standard RL algorithms that do not account for constraints.
-In comparison, our proposed ADP algorithms already consider the state constraints during the offline learning process, so we only need to modify the policy to satisfy the input constraints.
-Nevertheless, as the penalty weight is finite, the state constraint satisfaction cannot be strictly ensured.
+In comparison, our proposed ADP algorithms incorporate the state constraints into the cost function by adding penalty terms for violating the constraints.
+Besides, input constraints are regarded as hard constraints in the optimization problems \eqref{target}, \eqref{suboptimal}, and \eqref{project}.
+The optimal value function $J^{\mathrm{soft} *}(\cdot)$ with penalties should be less than or equal to the optimal value function $J^*(\cdot)$ of the original constrained optimal control problem \eqref{problem2}, as the optimal solution to \eqref{problem2} is consistently feasible for the unconstrained optimal control problem in Theorem 1.
+However, the potential over-optimality may result from minor violations of the state constraints.
 Therefore, in Section V we provide a tool to offline verify the state constraint satisfaction.

 \emph{Remark:} We can strictly guarantee the state constraint satisfaction a priori by projecting the successor state onto a controlled-invariant set \cite{li2022robust}.
 This approach, however, will make the online computational complexity very large.